uiuc-arc/GAS/README.md

 ### Requirements

-**NOTE: this code has been tested with Python 3.10 and may not work with other versions of Python 3.**
+Running the benchmark scripts requires Python 3.12 (we tested with Python 3.12.5 using [Miniconda](https://docs.anaconda.com/miniconda/)).

-Running the benchmarks requires Python 3 and some packages.
-To install the packages, you should only need to execute the following command from the root folder of this artifact:
+You will also need to install some packages by executing the following command from the root folder of this repository:

     python3 -m pip install -r requirements.txt

+This repository may or may not work with other versions of Python 3 and the required packages.

 ### Safe state probability